HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/wcm_adm_tools/wcm_member_fixer/wcm_admin_member-fixer_examples.md

 -   **How can the Last modified by value be updated?**

-    The "Last modified ... by" value is part of the history control for content items.
-Member fixer does not update this, by design.
+    The **Last modified** values are part of history control for content items.
+By design, member fixer does not update these values.

 -   **How do I avoid session time-outs before the member fixer task is finished?**